upgradeQ/RTSSSharedMemoryNET/README.md

 ===================

 .NET implementation for the RivaTuner Statistics Server shared memory feature, build with msbuild.exe 64 bit version.
-Fork notes:
+Unlock .dll via RMB Properties>General> Unblock Fork notes:
 - added UpdatePosition, UpdateColor
 - max 7 entries, position and color are global for all of them.